What is coronavirus (COVID-19) and what are its symptoms?

 Can you still breastfeed if you have COVID-19?

-2 Breastfeeding helps protect babies from a variety of illnesses and importantly keeps mothers and babies together.3 This is because breastmilk contains antibodies and other immune protective factors.
+If you have been diagnosed with or are suspected of having COVID-19 you and your baby can be supported to remain together while continuing to breastfeed or supply expressed breastmilk for your baby.2 Breastfeeding helps protect babies from a variety of illnesses and importantly keeps mothers and babies together.3 This is because breastmilk contains antibodies and other immune protective factors.
+If you have stopped breastfeeding there is help available to restart, please call the Breastfeeding Helpline for support.

 What if you are too unwell to breastfeed?